E Ride Pro SS 3.0 VS Tork Pro-Sport

 $5,100 — more speed and less weight for $101 more

 The price gap is just $101.
-Both include belt drive, the same Send Bikes warranty, and Terrace Finance options.
-This comes down to whether you value range and savings (SS 3.0) or speed and lightness (Tork).
+Both include belt drive, the same Send Bikes warranty, and Avvance options.
+This comes down to whether you value savings (SS 3.0) or speed and lightness (Tork).
 Neither is a wrong choice.

 The Bottom Line